akissa/rewriteng/README.md

 #### rr-part

-The following RR parts are supported:
+The following rr-parts are supported:

 * **name**: rewrites the name part
 * **data**: rewrites the data part
 * **both**: rewrites both the name and data parts

-If the RR part is omitted, the `name` RR part is assumed.
+If the rr-part is omitted, the `name` rr-part is assumed.

 #### match-type

-The match type is used to match the from, and the following are supported:
+The match-type is used to match the from, and the following are supported:

 * **exact**: on exact match of the part
 * **substring**: on a partial match of the part